Updated January 7, 2020

-In Naples they told us the erotic art pieces in the “secret room” were amazing.
+In Naples National Archaeological Museum they told us the erotic art pieces in the “secret room” were amazing.
 They were so erotic, in fact, that they were banned from view during many periods throughout their long history.
 As late as the last century the collection was only accessible to “men of mature age and respectable morals” who, of course, were willing to pay.
 This hide and seek went on until the 1960s at which point the exhibit was again closed only to be officially reopened in 2000.
 Even today children cannot enter without an accompanying adult.

 They have two officials guarding the artwork, one at the entrance and one in the hall containing the collection.
 The guard discouraged us from lingering over the phallic symbols by prodding and ushering us towards the exit.
 I almost felt like a teenager caught doing something illicit and risqué.

-Throughout southern Italy I found that the locals had somewhat of a love-hate relationship with their magnificent erotic art.
+Throughout southern Italy, I found that the locals had somewhat of a love-hate relationship with their magnificent erotic art.
 In the “secret room” the guards behaved like they were being coerced into exposing visitors to something distasteful.
-In another town we learned that the local religious authorities ordered the nude statues surrounding a fountain to be covered!
+In another town, we learned that the local religious authorities ordered the nude statues surrounding a fountain to be covered!
 Imagine putting a loin cloth on Michelangelo’s David.

 THE CAPITAL OF PIZZA

-What’s your favorite pizza topping?
+What’s your favorite Italian archaeological museum?